June 12 in music history

 EVENTS THAT HAPPENED ON THIS DAY JUNE 12 IN MUSIC HISTORY

 1965 – The Supremes scored their third No.1 single of the year in the US with ‘Back in My Arms Again’ on this day June 12 in music history.
-They previously topped the Billboard Hot 100 with ‘Come See About Me’ and ‘Stop!
+They previously topped the Billboard Hot 100 with ‘Come See About Me’, and ‘Stop!
 In the Name of Love’.

-1971 – R&B and soul girl group Honey Cone went to number one on the US Billboard Hot 100 chart with “Want Ads’.
+1971 – R&B and soul girl group Honey Cone went to number one on the US Billboard Hot 100chart with “Want Ads’ on this day June 12.

-1978 – Country music singer-songwriter and guitarist Cyrus Bond also known professionally as Johnny Bond died on this day June 12 in music history, aged 63.
+1978 – Country music singer-songwriter and guitarist Cyrus Bond also known professionally as Johnny Bond died at the age of 63.
 Best remembered for scoring seven Top 10 hits on the Billboard charts.

-1989 – American singer Louis Scaglione also known professionally as Lou Monte died at the age of 72.
+1989 – Italian American singer Louis Scaglione also known professionally as Lou Monte died at the age of 72.
 Best remembered for hit songs such as ‘Lazy Mary’ and ‘Pepino the Italian Mouse’.

 1999 – With her debut single ‘If You Had My Love’Jennifer Lopez topped the US Billboard Hot 100 chart.
 The song was an international hit that year, reaching number one in seven other countries.

-2011 – Founding member and singer of the The CoastersCarl Gardner died on this day at the age of 83.
+2011 – Singer and founding member of the The CoastersCarl Gardner died on this day June 12 in music history at the age of 83.
 He was inducted into the Rock and Roll Hall of Fame in 1987.

-2012 – Rush released their nineteenth and final studio album ‘Clockwork Angels’ on this day June 12 in music history.
-The album became a chart-topper in Canada and peaked at No.2 on the US Billboard 200 chart.
+2012 – Progressive rock band Rush released their 19th and final studio album ‘Clockwork Angels’ via Roadrunner Records.
+The album became a chart-topper in Canada and peaked at No.2 in the USA.

 BORN ON THIS DAY JUNE 12 IN MUSIC HISTORY